web-infra-dev/midscene/apps/site/docs/en/docs/usage/API.md

 ## config AI vendor

 MidScene uses the OpenAI SDK as the default AI service.
-Currently OpenAI GPT-4o seems to perform best.
-However, you can customize the caller configuration with environment variables.
+You can customize the configuration using environment variables.

 There are the main configs, in which `OPENAI_API_KEY` is required.